 - Run a credit check to find out if they’re regarded as good payers.

 - Or call someone else who supplies them, and ask if they get paid on time.
-Start by sending a letter to your customer, asking for references that you can speak with.

 2. Put payment terms in writing (before you start)